UTEP-CS-1/website/staging_labs/12/spec.md

 ### 2) Creating the TicTacToe Class:
 Complete the `TicTacToe` class by adding the following:
-- Private attributes: `board`, `currentPlayer`, `boardSize`.
-- Method for intiializing the board
+- Method for intializing the board (Empty board with '-')
-- Displaying the board
+- Displaying the board.
+This method should be called everytime a valid move is made.
 - Making a move

 {: .tip }
 Moves are made using coordinates given from the user.
+You will need to parse the input by the comma delimeter to obtain the index.
-If user X inputs `[2,3]` then an X should be placed in our array at `[1,2]`.
+If user X inputs `2,3` then an X should be placed in our array at `[1,2]`.

 ### 3) Enhancing the Game
 - Implement a method `changePlayer()` to alternate turns between players.
-Player should alternate after a move is performed.
+Players should alternate after a move is performed.
 - Add logic to handle invalid moves and prevent overwriting existing moves.
+{: .tip }
+After a valid move is made, call the method changePlayer() to allow the other player make a move.

 ### 4) User Experience Improvements
 - Provide clear instructions for inputting moves.